Vika1990Z/Vika1990Z.github.io/ventus/content/products/network/subnets.md

 - *Delete* - this option is for Subnet removing.

 ## Create Subnet
-To create new Subnet do the following:
+To create new Subnet, do the following:
 - go to the *Subnets page* and click on the CREATE SUBNET icon in the upper left corner;
 - fill in the form on the next opened *Create Subnet* *window* and click on the CREATE icon:
 ![](../../../assets/images/networks/6.png?classes=border,shadow)